huggingface/transformers/docs/source/fast_tokenizers.rst

-Using tokenizers from 🤗 tokenizers
+Using tokenizers from 🤗 Tokenizers
 =======================================================================================================================

 The :class:`~transformers.PreTrainedTokenizerFast` depends on the `tokenizers
 <https://huggingface.co/docs/tokenizers>`__ library.
-The tokenizers obtained from the 🤗 tokenizers library can be
+The tokenizers obtained from the 🤗 Tokenizers library can be
-loaded very simply into 🤗 transformers.
+loaded very simply into 🤗 Transformers.

 Before getting in the specifics, let's first start by creating a dummy tokenizer in a few lines: